leo-ponce/leopon/README.md

 - 👀 I’m interested in where computing will take humanity.
 - 🌱 I’m currently FINALLY learning Computer Science fundamentals, Machine Learning Software Engineering, and Data Science.
 - 💞️ I’m looking to collaborate on projects at the nexus of human advancement and computing.
-- 📫 How to reach me: message me via github
+- 📫 How to reach me: message me via github.

 <!---
 leo6pon/leo6pon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.